berlin007x/-IMDb-Movie-Insights-Dashboard-SQL-Analysis/README.md

 ## Dataset
 This project uses the publicly available IMDb Top 1000 dataset from Kaggle, which includes:

-📎 Click here to view/download the dataset   - <a href="https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows">IMDB Movies Dataset</a>
+- <a href="https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows">IMDB Movies Dataset</a>

 🔍 Tools & Technologies
 PostgreSQL (via pgAdmin) for data querying and analysis